TOP > About

 Approximately 600 poles decorated with “Yūzen” print, stand together like a grove, designed to provide a gentle scenery filled with graceful, beautiful lights.

 Offer prayers to the Dragon that once descended on to Arashiyama, then your wishes will come true.
-Soak your hands in the springing water of Atago, then your mind will be filled with peacefulness and led to happiness.
+Soak your hands in the water, then your mind will be filled with peacefulness and led to happiness.

 As seen in the beautiful scenery around Nonomiya Shrine, the Arashiyama area has been known for the forest of bamboos.
 Walking through the concourse filled with three thousand naturally grown bamboos, visitors can enjoy imagining the bamboo forest of the ancient times.